-Sure, we know and love Vancouver for its outdoor activities; the wondrous bounty of beaches, hiking trails, and ski slopes.
-But surprise!
-There are a bevy of great family-friendly Vancouver museums that will guarantee hours of fun for kids and adults alike.
+We know and love Vancouver for its outdoor activities; the wondrous bounty of beaches, hiking trails, and ski slopes.
+But surprise, there is a bevy of great family-friendly Vancouver museums that will guarantee hours of fun for kids and adults alike.

 So when the rainy days come – which they will, but even if they don’t – plan a visit to any of these seven unique museums to view 19th century costumes, totem poles, heavy mining machinery, and Vancouver’s first morgue.
 You may be surprised by what you learn in one of the excellent family-friendly museums in Vancouver.